 The Temerty Discovery Centre is part of CAMH’s historic redevelopment of their Queen Street site in Toronto, Ontario.
 This state-of-the-art facility, alongside the new Waverley House Secure Care & Recovery Building, will set new standards for mental health research in care, promoting collaboration and innovation, providing hopeful spaces for recovery and transforming societal attitudes toward mental health.

-Our $100 million gift to transform CAMH’s campus, including construction of the Temerty Discovery Centre and the Waverley House Secure Care & Recovery Building, will accelerate groundbreaking research and support patients with mental illness who have encountered the law, fostering a dignified recovery environment.
+Our $100-million gift is transforming CAMH’s campus, including construction of the Temerty Discovery Centre and the Waverley House Secure Care & Recovery Building.
+This investment is accelerating groundbreaking research, while supporting patients with mental illness who have encountered the law and fostering a dignified recovery environment.

 The investment in infrastructure has set a new benchmark for funding mental health initiatives in Canada.
 As a result, CAMH researchers will have the space, tools and technologies needed to solve the most complex challenges in mental health, while forensic patients will have access to new and expanded programming that supports recovery.
 These buildings serve as symbols of hope for the future of mental health.